pkumar2991/DSA/BinarySearch/Problems.md

 ### Thought process:
 An index of a minimum element in the array defines the number of rotations in an array.
+If min is in not at end or start, then min number will be always less than both elements of right and left.
+3,4,5,1,2 - Here 1 is min element as it is smaller than left and right element.
+One side of the mid element would be sorted and another side would be unsorted.
+It is fact that min element would be always in the unsorted part.
+To prevent the outofbound exception while calculating next and last, we need to take modulus.
+Next = [mid+1]%N
+Prev = [mid+N-1]%N

 **Cases:**
 1. When the leftmost value is less than the rightmost value of a sorted array, the minimum element will be present at the leftmost index.
 In other words is not rotated at all and we return the leftmost value.